 Gap could continue to expand profit margins and cash flow if it remains focused on prudent expense management even through weak economic cycles.

-Volatile input costs in commodity prices and labor costs could weigh on merchandise margins and profitability.
+Inflation in commodity prices and labor costs could weigh on merchandise margins and profitability.

 In our view, increased competition from domestic mass merchants such as Target and Kohl's, international fast-fashion retailers like Inditex, and e-commerce retailers like Amazon have eroded Gap's one-time economic moat in recent years.